 Valuation Date: Actuarially determined contribution rates are determined based on valuations as of June 30 two years prior to the fiscal year in which the contributions are reported.

 This schedule is intended to display 10 years of information.
-Additional years will be displayed as they become available.
+Additional years will be added to this schedule in future fiscal years until 10 years of information is available.